navmenu

 AA NiMH & NiCd Cells

 Camelion AlwaysReady 2100.
-Used.
 Cell labeling "NH-AA2100RR typ.2100mAh 1.2V AA HR6".
 Low self discharge NiMH.

 DSE 2000mAh.
-Used.
 Cell labeling includes "210AAHC".
+These cells and this brand not recommended.

 GP 1800mAh.
-Used.
 Each cell has the claim "min.
 1750mAh" printed on it, along with "Standard Charge 16Hrs at 180mA".
 Also has "180AAHC".
+These have lasted quite well.

 AA NiMH brand Claimed